eppmc/eppmc.github.io/index.md

       </div>
       <div class="col-sm-9">
         <h3>Model Development and Testing</h3>
         Competitors will be challenged to obtain the best model fit, operationalized as the minimization of mean squared error in test subsets of the data.
-Model testing will involve a combination of k-fold and hold-out cross-validation. <br> Afterwards, competitors will make their code openly available for checking by other competitors.
+Model testing will involve a combination of k-fold and hold-out cross-validation.<br><br>Afterwards, competitors will make their code openly available for checking by other competitors.
       </div>
     </div>
     <div class="col-sm-12">